rfrescas/2007-2017-Texas-MSAs-Analysis/README.md

 Austin metro area has a consistent growth rate year over year whereas Beamount - Port Arthur has the highest changes in the rate.

-## 3- Which metro area has the highest construction permit and population grow?
+## 3- Which metro area has had the highest construction permits year over year?

  ![2007-2017-Texas-City-Analysis](city-analysis/Images/permit.png)